Pkrysinski/portfolio-week2/README.md

 - - - - -
 .DONE-4 {
-        >"My First App" is the first app worked on in the actual class, which is why I chose that one to be the first app ahead of the pre-work study guide.
+        >"My First App" is the first app worked on in the actual class, which is why I chose that one to be the first (larger image) app ahead of the pre-work study guide.
         >Note: I'm not sure this is best practice for making this image larger than the others...but it works, so I decided to focus efforts elsewhere and move on.
     }